MIS Laboratory Imagine Cup Web Page

-Checked Baggage: Unless you are a frequent flier, for International Travel you will be restricted to one piece of checked luggage that cannot exceed fifty pounds in weight.
+Checked Baggage: Unless you are a frequent flier, for international travel you will be restricted to one piece of checked luggage that cannot exceed fifty pounds in weight.
 This is easy to exceed if you over-plan for contingencies.
 Overweight or excess baggage charges are very high $100 - $200 (United Airlines example used).
 Even within the 50lb weight restriction, fitting all your stuff into your bag can also be a challenge.
-Here are some tips:
+Domestic travellers are at the mercy of whatever airline Microsoft booked your flight with.
+If you are travelling with Southwest Airlines, you'll get two free bags.
+Other airlines will charge you for checking a bag, which Microsoft will expect you to pay for (they give you a gift card for out of pocket expenses but don't count on the airline accepting it.
+Here are some packing tips:

 Tightly roll your shirts and pants individually.
 Rubber bands can help keep rolled items tight.
 Start at the bottom wedging them in between the internal metal bars into which the extension handle retracts.
 Hard soled shoes can go in here too if they fit but keep them near the bottom with the soles against the side of the suitcase (to keep the bottoms of the shoes from getting your clothes dirty)

 Put any hard items in next i.e.: toiletries, routers, power bricks, power strips, etc. Orient heaviest items so they are at the "bottom" of the suitcase when it is in the "rolled" upright position.